csci-1301/csci-1301.github.io/labs/Static/readme.md

     }

     public static void DisplayStudentCount(){
-        // does this work? uncomment next line to check!
+        // does this work? uncomment to check
         // Console.WriteLine(name);

         Console.WriteLine($"Number of students: {studentCount}");